 Clinical scientist, embryology

-Clinical scientists working in embryology are involved in fertility treatment and reproductive research
+Clinical scientists working in embryology help people to have children by applying science to fertility treatment and reproductive research

-As a clinical scientist working in embryology, you'll perform diagnostic services and therapeutic embryological procedures, such as in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI), at hospitals and clinics.
-You'll also be involved in the collection, storing and fertilisation of eggs from patients.
+As a clinical scientist in embryology, you'll carry out diagnostic services and therapeutic embryological procedures, such as in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI), at hospitals and clinics.
+You'll also be involved in the collection, storing and fertilisation of patients' eggs, supporting individuals and couples on their fertility journey.

-Within the field of reproductive sciences, it's also possible to work in andrology, focusing on male reproduction.
+Within reproductive sciences, you could also specialise in andrology, which focuses on male fertility.

-Jobs may be advertised as clinical embryologist or embryologist.
+Job titles may include clinical embryologist or embryologist.

 Responsibilities